-There are many answers, ranging from securing full-time employment to making a difference in their workplaces and communities, to continuing their education.
+There are many answers, ranging from securing full-time employment to making a difference in their workplaces and communities to continuing their education.
 But among the most important answer is that college graduates with Communication degrees have the knowledge and skills employers need.
 When responding to a recent National Association of Colleges and Employers Job Outlook Survey, employers identified the ability to verbally communicate with others inside and outside the organization and the ability to create and/or edit written documents as among the top ten skills they seek when hiring new college graduates.
-Graduates who majored in Communication bring these critical skills to the workplace.
+Communication graduates bring these critical skills to the workplace.
 They demonstrate strong verbal, nonverbal, and written communication skills and have considerable expertise in speaking well in front of small and large audiences.

 The Humanities Indicators track trends in humanities disciplines and are developed from existing data sets and from the Humanities Departmental Survey.
 Humanities Indicators’ data indicate that Communication is one of the most popular humanities majors.
 In 2015, nearly 25 percent of bachelor’s degree completions in the humanities were in Communication.